itsthomthomob/finai/README.md

 ![Chart](https://raw.githubusercontent.com/itsthomthomob/finai/main/process_data/word_clusters.png)

 This chart was generated from over 10,000 tweets consiting of 100,000+ words from each tweet.
 Each word is vectorized, pushed together according to similarlity, then clustered into their respective categories detailed on the key table.

+X-axis: first highest variance
+Y-axis: 2nd highest variance

+Variance in terms of differentiation of each word.